5 Ways to Increase Your Home Value

 Dig deeper into the study and perform your own research before committing to any color changes.
 It could make or cost you hundreds, even thousands of dollars when it’s time to sell.

-When it comes to home improvements, small things matter as much as the big things.
+When it comes to home improvements, small projects matter as much as large projects.
 Invest in your home, improve curb appeal, make repairs, boost your energy efficiency, and add a fresh coat of paint.
-You may not reclaim every dollar you’ve put in, but you’ll increase the likelihood of getting a better appraisal, higher home equity, and the sweet sell offer you’ve been angling for.
+You may not reclaim every dollar you’ve put in, but you’ll increase the likelihood of getting a better appraisal, higher home equity, and an incredible purchase offer.